 The pullover sweater with a V-neckline, called a cricket neck, was hugely popular among the “flaming youth.”
 They were available in heavy and light weights in what was a true spectacle of bright colors and loud patterns.
 One reporter said they were “bright enough to stop traffic.”
-These vibrant colors were tans, greys, canary yellow, orange-brown, sky blue, royal blue and emerald green.
+These vibrant colors were tans, greys, canary yellow, orange-brown, sky blue, royal blue, and emerald green.
 Patterns were large checks, zig zags, plaids, jacquard, and wide horizontal stripes.
-Necklines could be striped vertically, horizontally or in a chevron pattern.
+Necklines could be striped vertically, horizontally, or in a chevron pattern.

 One brief trend in the mid-1920s was for gaudy diamond pattern sweaters.
 A blue diamond pattern against a mauve background is one such example of clashing colors.
 These certainly made a statement, but as with all fads, they quickly left again.
-By the late 1920s, the trend was for small patterns in still gaudy but tamer color combinations.
+By the late 1920s, the trend was for small patterns in still gaudy, but tamer, color combinations.

 Besides golf, men’s sweaters were adopted by all sportsmen.
 The cricket sweater with vertical cable knit cream or white panels and contracting blue or grey V-neck trim in Britain became a classic men’s tennis sweater in the USA.
 Tennis star Bill Tilden wore them before and after games, making it the most common publicity look for him.

 The tennis star look was adopted by all upper class men as a summer casual uniform.
-The white sweater was too easily dirtied for working class men, who preferred the more rugged Fair Isle and small prints sweaters.
+The white sweater was too easily dirtied for working class men, who preferred the more rugged Fair Isle and small print sweaters.
 Learn more about 1920s tennis clothes.

 - Men’s Vintage Sweater Vest History 1910s,1920s,1930s, 1940s